edwerner/C-Filewrite/README.md

-C-File-IO
+C-Filewrite
 =========

-File I/O in C
+File write sample in C

 When .exe file is run, a string is written to file and saved.